pranaovs/shared-expenses-app/assignment/assignment.md

 49. Find the user who has the most balanced ledger (net balance closest to zero) across all groups.
 50. List all expenses and the time elapsed since they were created.

-## EXECUTE FIRST 25 QUERIES FOR YOUR PROJECT AND SHOW THE OUTPUT
+## Execute first 25 queries for your project and show the output

 ### Sample Data